Why Add My Voice To this Watershed Issue?

 “In other words, if Christ’s sonship can only be viewed in accordance with his divinity, we risk eclipsing the critical force of his incarnation as true man and Last Adam.”

 The eternal Son becomes the Last Adam precisely because the divine person unites himself to a true human nature.
-Reducing sonship to something attained in the human work of Christ blurs the distinction between person and nature or else implies the human nature (or the composite person) acquires sonship independently.
+Reducing sonship to something attained in the human work of Christ blurs the distinction between person and nature or else implies the human nature (or the composite person) acquires sonship independently, which entails the philosophical absurdity of a self-forming agent who acts in his own ontological formation!

 “On behalf of his people and in obedience to the Father, this Last Adam and Davidic Son completed his career faithfully and flawlessly.
 Moving from Christ to Christian, Christ’s royal and filial attainment marked the culmination of his redemptive work, so that now resurrected, the Son became the “Firstborn among many brothers” (Rom.
 8:29).”